 Older children's rooms can be hard to get right, since teens often seem to like darker, moodier colours, whether they suit the room or not.
 This is where grey can come in: it's an elegant colour that can appeal to both them and you - and if you combine it with white paintwork elsewhere and a few colourful accessories, it creates a fresh finish.

-For a similar grey try B&Q’s Warm Pewter matt emulsion with Leyland’s Pure Brilliant White matt emulsion.
-The 100% Pure French bedlinen in Light Grey and Midnight Grey is from Soak & Sleep; prices start from £30 for a pair of Oxford pillowcases.
+For a similar grey try Dulux’s Warm Pewter matt emulsion with Leyland’s Pure Brilliant White matt emulsion.
+The 100 per cent Pure French bedlinen in Light Grey and Midnight Grey is from Soak & Sleep; prices start from £30 for a pair of Oxford pillowcases.

 5. Pick a soothing pastel for newborns